 The British Library has over 42,500 recordings in its collection.
-Two collections relevant to the history of science, medicine, and technology come from the work of George Ewart Evans, who documented "rural life and agricultural work in the late nineteenth and early twentieth century, folk beliefs about animals, medicine and witchcraft, folk and popular songs" in the United Kingdom, and from the Oral History of British Science Collection, which are "[i]n-depth oral history interviews documenting the lives and careers of scientists, engineers, technologists and their teams at the centre of Britain’s scientific endeavour in the twentieth century."
+Within its wide-ranging oral history archive are a number of collections that may be of interest to historians of science, including the George Ewart Evans collection (documenting “rural life and agricultural work in the late nineteenth and early twentieth century, folk beliefs about animals, medicine and witchcraft, folk and popular songs” in the United Kingdom) the Oral History of British Science, the History of the Common Cold, and Disability Voices.

 Caltech Archives Oral Histories Online

 This project consists of oral histories of the prominent members of Caltech’s faculty (scientists, teachers, administrators).
 There are approximately 170 interviews in the collection.